 In independent publishing, the author has control over editing, design, content, and publishing schedule.
 In traditional publishing, the author shares control with the publisher.
 To some authors, like me, the thought of submitting creative control to another is torture.
-Editing is one of my giftings; I actually enjoyed making decisions about my book cover.
-For others, being responsible for all of those decisions would be too daunting.
+Editing is one of my giftings, and I actually enjoyed making decisions about my book cover.
+For others, being responsible for all of those decisions is overwhelming and time-consuming.
 And that is the downside of creative control.
-As an independent author, you are also responsible for all of those categories, and as in my case, will most likely have to educate yourself on each subject, or get outside help.
+As an independent author, you are also responsible for all of those categories, which requires educating yourself on each subject, or getting outside help.

 As an independent author, the path from finished to published work can be almost instantaneous.
 This is not always a good thing; many independent authors fail to give themselves enough time in the editing and proofreading stages.
 But, the author is able to choose his own timetable and stick to it, or move it if necessary.
 With traditional publishing it will take more time to get the book from finished work to the hands of your readers.
 Bigger companies have more hoops to go through.
 The advantage, however, is the company is taking care of a lot of those details, leaving the author to do what he does best: writing and promotion.
 The independent author, out of necessity, may find himself focusing a lot of unwanted time on things he is not naturally good at, or isn’t as knowledgeable about.

 An independent author gets a higher percentage of the sale, usually about 50-60% of printed material and 70% or higher for ebooks.
-While this sounds extremely attractive, it’s important to keep in mind that there will be expenses on the front end, and it is the responsibility of the independent author to pay for these.
+While this sounds extremely attractive, it’s important to keep in mind that there will be expenses on the front end, and as the publisher, it is the responsibility of the independent author to pay all of it.
 As it says in IngramSpark’s invaluable Guide to Independent Publishing, “There’s a very good reason entire corporations are built around the process of shepherding a book from its roughest form to bookstore shelves—when done right, it can be a lengthy and expensive process.”
 Some of the unexpected expenses could be hiring a graphic designer to prepare the manuscript for printing, purchasing ISBN’s, digitizing the manuscript into ebook form, the cost of printing itself, and marketing expenses.
-With a traditional publisher, those expenses are taken care of, but paid for by a lower author percentage.
+With a traditional publisher, those expenses are taken care of, with the cost absorbed by a lower author percentage.
 A typical contract gives an advance upfront (although those are much lower than in times past), and royalties, which is a percentage of the sale.
 For traditionally published authors, that percentage is typically 20-25% of the profits.
 Something else to keep in mind is that most advances have to be paid back to the publisher in book sales, so if the book DOESN’T sell, the author could end up upside down in his contract.